-The second part examining the politicisation will be published soon
+The second part examining the politicisation can be found here

 Olga Dryndova is editor of the Belarus-Analysen (Research Centre for East European Studies at the University of Bremen), country expert on Belarus in Varieties of Democracy Institute in Sweden (2020) and deputy chairwoman of the German-Belarusian Society in Berlin.

 Dear Readers - New Eastern Europe is a not-for-profit publication that has been publishing online and in print since 2011.
 Our mission is to shape the debate, enhance understanding, and further the dialogue surrounding issues facing the states that were once a part of the Soviet Union or under its influence.
 But we can only achieve this mission with the support of our donors.
 If you appreciate our work please consider making a donation.